i40-Tools/HeterogeneityExampleData/AutomationML/M7/Testbeds-10/readme.md

 It contains the following conflicts:

-1: pair (MinOccur),(MinOccur)
+1: pair (MaxTransportWeight),(MaxTransportWeight)

-One file has defined minoccur where as the other file does not have its values.
+One file has defined maxTransportWeight where as the other file does not have its values.